JMa-2/PortaNet/README.md

 # *HOW TO USE*
 ### Use General
-Since the devices uses USB 2.0, the operating voltage is 5V.
-Typical PC receptacles work just fine and even phone/device charging bricks should work without issue.
+Since the device uses USB 2.0, the operating voltage is 5V.
+Typical PC USB receptacles work just fine and even phone/device charging bricks should work without issue.
 The device draws less that 100mA so there shouldn't be power rating issues to monitor.

 ### PuTTy
 At this point, PuTTy is the only terminal emulator that the device has really been tested with.
 PicoCom, the linux utility, appears to work as well.